rpmik/MesoWestToWeatherCat/README.md

 **Make a WeatherCat backup!**

-**REVIEW THE DATA OUTPUT AND MAKE SURE IT MAKES SENSE BEFORE COPYING TO WEATHERCAT DATA FOLDER!**
+**REVIEW THE DATA OUTPUT AND MAKE SURE IT MAKES SENSE BEFORE COPYING TO THE WEATHERCAT DATA FOLDER!**

 **QAQC IS IMPORTANT**

 Quit WeatherCat.
-Being sure you don't overwrite existing data, copy year folders to (usually):
+Being sure you don't overwrite existing data, copy year folders to the WeatherCat data folder at (usually):

     ~/Library/WeatherCatData/Location1

-You may need to append or prefix data in existing WeatherCat data files.
+You may need to prefix data rows in existing WeatherCat data files.
 If you do that, delete the related .hrs files.

 Run WeatherCat and, again, **QAQC the results**.
 You can restore from backup if needed and adjust the scripts and/or CSV to correct errors.